Complete Guide: Installing Manjaro with Secure Boot Enabled

 First – I am assuming you know your device path – for the safety of less experienced readers – I am using a device path /dev/sdy you most likely do not find on your system.

-Second – I am assuming you are using a root TTY as no commands is prefixed with sudo.
+Second, I assume you are using a root TTY, as no commands are prefixed with sudo.

-TIP: Don’t use a graphical environment – switch to TTY – because the live system may lock screen and other unpleasant thing while you are using the terminal – thus breaking what ever you were doing.
+TIP: Don’t use a graphical environment – switch to TTY – because the live system may lock the screen and do another unpleasant thing while using the terminal – thus breaking whatever you were doing.

-Third – I will be using command line partitioning – no menu interfaces – pure command line.
+Third – I will use command line partitioning – no menu interfaces – pure command line.

-Fourth – This guide will work for any device – it be internal, removable USB or otherwise attached to your system.
-To ease the pain of writing the same device over and over I made use of an environment variable – I assume you set the same too.
+Fourth – This guide will work for any device – it is internal, removable USB, or otherwise attached to your system.
+I used an environment variable to ease the pain of writing the same device repeatedly – I assume you set the same, too.

-TIP If your circumstances allows for it – you can use [ssh] to install remotely using another device on your network.
+TIP: If your circumstances allow for it – you can use [ssh] to install remotely using another device on your network.

 Let’s begin

-If you have not done so already open a root TTY and set the device variable – remember it only exist in the current shell
+If you have not done so already, open a root TTY and set the device variable – remember it only exists in the current shell

 # INS="/dev/sdy"